avicnotes/hyde/_posts/2019-04-02-display-html-tags-as-plain-text.md

 <img src="/public/04/mass-change-entities.png" alt="replace alot of html < and > in HTML tags" />

-To use this feature use &#8216;CTRL + H&#8217; or click on &#8216;FIND&#8217; on the menu bar and then click on replace.
+To use this feature use "CTRL + H" or click on "FIND" on the menu bar and then click on "replace".
 Add the symbol you want to replace on the find box and the entity you want to replace with on the replace box.

 Then, click on replace or replace all.